Diversity of emergent dynamics in competitive threshold-linear networks: Mathematical results

-While Theorem~\ref{Thm2} identifies precisely which cliques support stable fixed points, there may still exist additional stable fixed points that do not correspond to cliques.
+While Theorem~\ref{thm:Thm2} identifies precisely which cliques support stable fixed points, there may still exist additional stable fixed points that do not correspond to cliques.
 We have not, however, been able to find any such example.
 This leads us to the following conjecture:

-\begin{conjecture} Consider the CTLN model $W = W(G,\varepsilon, \delta)$, where $G$ is a simple directed graph.
-There exists a stable fixed point of~\eqref{eq:network} with support $\sigma$ if and only if $\sigma$ is a target-free clique of $G$. \end{conjecture}
+\begin{conjecture} Consider a \rkatie{nondegenerate} CTLN model $W = W(G,\varepsilon, \delta)$, where $G$ is a simple directed graph \rkatie{and $\varepsilon$ and $\delta$ are within the legal range}.
+There exists a stable fixed point with support $\sigma$ if and only if $\sigma$ is a target-free clique of $G$. \end{conjecture}

+The conjecture was previously proven to hold in the case of symmetric $W$, i.e.\ when all the edges in $G$ are bidirectional \cite{pattern-completion}.
+Note that in that context, a clique is target-free precisely when it is maximal.
+Outside of the symmetric case, the conjecture has been proven in a few other settings, such as for graphs on $n \leq 4$ nodes or within a particular region of the legal range of parameters $\varepsilon$ and $\delta$.
+These results and all other current evidence in support of the conjecture are collected in \cite{stable-fp-paper}.